 Make the Enchilada Sauce

-In a large cast iron skillet over medium-high heat, add the oil.
+Add the oil to a large cast iron skillet over medium-high heat.

 Measure in the onion, bell pepper, garlic and spices.
 Cook for 5-10 minutes, or until they begin to soften and get a little color.